 Opened in 2010, Peabody’s Bear Run Mine in Sullivan County, Ind., will be the largest surface mine in the eastern United States, with an 8 million-ton annual production capacity.

-In Illinois, Peabody operates the underground Gateway Mine near Coulterville, as well as the surface Cottage Grove Mine and the underground Wildcat Hills Mine in Gallatin and Saline counties.
+In Illinois, Peabody operates the underground Gateway Mine and Wildcat Hills Mine, as well the surface Cottage Grove Mine.

 Peabody's Twentymile Mine in Routt County, Colo., is one of the largest underground mines in the United States.